kzero-xyz/kzero/README.md

 Users can initiate the onboarding process with a single click by choosing to "Login with Google," after that, users can easily start to submit transactions.

 ### On-Demand Key Replacement:
-zkMass introduces a revolutionary approach to key management, empowering users to seamlessly change their local temporary private keys at their convenience while providing the option to set expiration times for each key.
+KZero introduces a revolutionary approach to key management, empowering users to seamlessly change their local temporary private keys at their convenience while providing the option to set expiration times for each key.
 This innovative feature ensures that even in the event of a compromised or lost private key used in the past, the security of the current account remains uncompromised.

 ### Maximum Security Assurance
 kMass prioritizes maximum security, requiring a combination of multiple sensitive elements for any potential threat to account security.
 Users must **simultaneously** compromise the temporary private key, the JWT from Google, and the address salt to pose a credible risk to the safety of their accounts.